 Do not assume that by hiring a caregiver through a bonded agency you are guaranteed to get someone who has been checked.
 There is no current law requiring mandatory background checks for in-home caregivers in California.

 2. KEEP AN INVENTORY OF ALL JEWELRY

 Jewelry is the number one item that is stolen from homes occupied by elders.
-Not only should your jewelry be kept in a locked drawer, you should have photographs of rare, valuable or sentimental items in a separate location.
+Not only should your jewelry be kept in a locked drawer, but you should also have photographs of rare, valuable, or sentimental items in a separate location.
 In the event of theft, such photographic evidence will be useful in tracking down the missing jewelry at a pawn shop.